 1. Company culture

 What’s the overall emotional climate of your organization, and how do people feel in general?
+Is your organization taking a close enough look at employee engagement success factors?
 Is the workforce relaxed, friendly, and smiling?
 Or is it tense, closed-mouthed, and alienated?
 Assess the general morale, perhaps supplemented by a survey asking employees to detail their feelings about the company culture, and then find ways to improve it.

 Your culture is made up of values and behaviors.
 Make engagement itself a value and encourage engagement as a behavior.
 Seek to increase collaboration as much as possible and support making social connections.